 Participants may be eligible for clinical trials in different phases, depending on their overall condition.
 Most clinical trial participants take part in phases III and IV.

-What Are the Different Phases of a Clinical Trial?
+What Are the Phases of a Clinical Trial?

-In a phase I clinical trial, the new arthritis treatment being investigated is given to a small number of participants.
-The researchers determine the best way to give the new treatment and how much of it can be given safely.
+In a phase I clinical trial, the new arthritis treatment being investigated is given to a small number of people.
+The researchers determine the best way to give the new treatment and how much of it is safe.

 Phase II clinical trials determine the effect of an experimental treatment on the particular disease or condition being evaluated.
-The best dosage is usually determined during this phase as well.
+The best dosage is usually determined during this phase, as well.